Provider Name: Nellsar Limited

 The gardens are ideal for anyone who would enjoy helping with planting and growing flowers and vegetables, with day trips to the seaside, boat trips and other outdoor activities planned throughout the summer months.

 We carried out this inspection under Section 60 of the Health and Social Care Act 2008 as part of our regulatory functions.
 This inspection was planned to check whether the provider is meeting the legal requirements and regulations associated with the Health and Social Care Act 2008, to look at the overall quality of the service, and to provide a rating for the service under the Care Act 2014.

-The inspection was carried out by one inspector and an expert by experience.
+The inspection took place on the 13 November 2018 and was unannounced.
+The inspection was carried out by two inspectors, a specialist nurse and an expert by experience.
 An expert by experience is a person who has personal experience of using or caring for someone who uses this type of care service.